globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

   * The user has been using their access rights inappropriately;
   * A user's password has been compromised (a new password may be provided to the user if the user is not identified as the individual compromising the original password);
   * An unauthorized individual is utilizing a user's User Login ID and password (a new password may be provided to the user if the user is not identified as providing the unauthorized individual with the User Login ID and password).
-3. The Security Officer will terminate users' access rights immediately upon notification.
+3. The Security Officer will terminate users' access rights immediately upon notification, and will coordinate with the appropriate Datica employees to terminate access to any non-production systems managed by those employees.
 4. The Security Officer audits and may terminate access of users that have not logged into organization's information systems/applications for an extended period of time.

 ## 7.11 Paper Records